home-assistant/home-assistant.io/source/_components/calendar.google.markdown

 ---
 layout: page
 title: "Google Calendar Event"
-description: "Instructions how to use Google Calendars in Home Assistant."
+description: "Instructions on how to use Google Calendars in Home Assistant."
 date: 2015-05-08 17:15
 sidebar: true
 comments: false